apache/shardingsphere/docs/document/content/user-manual/shardingsphere-jdbc/optional-plugins/hiveserver2/_index.en.md

 HiveServer2 JDBC Driver `4.0.1` does not support Hadoop `3.4.1`,
 Reference https://github.com/apache/hive/pull/5500.

-### Database connection pool limitation

-Since `org.apache.hive.jdbc.DatabaseMetaData` does not implement `java.sql.DatabaseMetaData#getURL()`,
-ShardingSphere has done fuzzy processing at `org.apache.shardingsphere.infra.database.DatabaseTypeEngine#getStorageType(javax.sql.DataSource)`, so users can only connect to HiveServer2 through the database connection pool of `com.zaxxer.hikari.HikariDataSource` for the time being.

-If users need to connect to HiveServer2 through the database connection pool of `com.alibaba.druid.pool.DruidDataSource`, users should consider implementing `java.sql.DatabaseMetaData#getURL()` in the main branch of Hive, rather than trying to modify the internal classes of ShardingSphere.

 ### SQL Limitations

 ShardingSphere JDBC DataSource does not yet support executing HiveServer2's `SET` statement,